-- (e) If the licensee or registrant is unable to obtain a complete record of an individual's current and previously accumulated occupational dose, the licensee or registrant shall assume: - (1) in establishing administrative controls under Rule .1604(f) of this Section for the current year, that the allowable dose limit for the individual is reduced by 1.25 rems (12.5 mSv) for each quarter for which records were unavailable and the individual was engaged in activities that could have resulted in occupational radiation exposure; and - (2) that the individual is not available for planned special exposures. - (f) The licensee or registrant shall retain the records on the agency form for recording occupational radiation dose history or equivalent until the agency terminates each pertinent license or registration requiring this record.
+(e) If the licensee or registrant is unable to obtain a complete record of an individual's current and previously accumulated occupational dose, the licensee or registrant shall assume:

+- (1) in establishing administrative controls under Rule .1604(f) of this Section for the current year, that the allowable dose limit for the individual is reduced by 1.25 rems (12.5 mSv) for each quarter for which records were unavailable and the individual was engaged in activities that could have resulted in occupational radiation exposure; and - (2) that the individual is not available for planned special exposures.

+(f) The licensee or registrant shall retain the records on the agency form for recording occupational radiation dose history or equivalent until the agency terminates each pertinent license or registration requiring this record.
 The licensee or registrant shall retain records used in preparing the agency form for recording occupational radiation dose history for three years after the record is made.

 History Note: Authority G.S.
 104E-7(a)(2); 104E-12(a); Eff.
-January 1, 1994.
+January 1, 1994;

-15A NCAC 11 .1639 RECORDS OF PLANNED EXPOSURES
+10A NCAC 15.1639 RECORDS OF PLANNED EXPOSURES

-- (a) For each use of the provisions of Rule .1608 of this Section for planned special exposures, the licensee or registrant shall maintain records that describe: - (1) the exceptional circumstances requiring the use of a planned special exposure; - (2) the name of the management official who authorized the planned special exposure and a copy of the signed authorization; - (3) what actions were necessary; - (4) why the actions were necessary; - (5) how doses were maintained ALARA; and - (6) what individual and collective doses were expected to result, and the doses actually received in the planned special exposure. - (b) The licensee or registrant shall retain the records until the agency terminates each pertinent license or registration requiring these records.
+(a) For each use of the provisions of Rule .1608 of this Section for planned special exposures, the licensee or registrant shall maintain records that describe:

+- (1) the exceptional circumstances requiring the use of a planned special exposure; - (2) the name of the management official who authorized the planned special exposure and a copy of the signed authorization; - (3) what actions were necessary; - (4) why the actions were necessary; - (5) how doses were maintained ALARA; and - (6) what individual and collective doses were expected to result, and the doses actually received in the planned special exposure.

+(b) The licensee or registrant shall retain the records until the agency terminates each pertinent license or registration requiring these records.

 History Note: Authority G.S.
 104E-7(a)(2); 104E-12(a); Eff.
-January 1, 1994.
+January 1, 1994; Transferred and Recodified from 15A NCAC 11 .1639 Eff.
+February 1, 2015.

-15A NCAC 11 .1640 RECORDS OF INDIVIDUAL MONITORING RESULTS
+10A NCAC 15 .1640 RECORDS OF INDIVIDUAL MONITORING RESULTS

-- (a) Each licensee or registrant shall maintain records of doses received by all individuals for whom monitoring was required pursuant to Rule .1614 of this Section, and records of doses received during planned special exposures, accidents, and emergency conditions.
-These records shall include, when applicable: - (1) the deep-dose equivalent to the whole body, eye dose equivalent, shallow-dose equivalent to the skin, and shallow-dose equivalent to the extremities; - (2) the estimated intake of radionuclides (see Rule .1605 of this Section); - (3) the committed effective dose equivalent assigned to the intake or body burden of radionuclides; - (4) the specific information used to calculate the committed effective dose equivalent pursuant to Rule .1607(c) of this Section and when required by Rule .1614 of this Section;
+(a) Each licensee or registrant shall maintain records of doses received by all individuals for whom monitoring was required pursuant to Rule .1614 of this Section, and records of doses received during planned special exposures, accidents, and emergency conditions.
+These records shall include, when applicable:

+- (1) the deep-dose equivalent to the whole body, eye dose equivalent, shallow-dose equivalent to the skin, and shallow-dose equivalent to the extremities; - (2) the estimated intake of radionuclides (see Rule .1605 of this Section); - (3) the committed effective dose equivalent assigned to the intake or body burden of radionuclides; - (4) the specific information used to calculate the committed effective dose equivalent pursuant to Rule .1607(c) of this Section and when required by Rule .1614 of this Section; - (5) the total effective dose equivalent when required by Rule .1605 of this Section; and - (6) the total of the deep-dose equivalent and the committed dose to the organ receiving the highest total dose.